eremetic-framework/eremetic/README.md

 ## Running on mesos

-Eremetic can itself by run on mesos using e.g marathon.
+Eremetic can itself be run on mesos using e.g marathon.
 An [example configuration](misc/eremetic.json) for marathon is provided that is ready to be submitted through the api.